Donald Duck (comic strip)

 Donald Duck is an American comic strip by the Walt Disney Company starring Donald Duck, distributed by King Features Syndicate.
 The first daily Donald Duck strip debuted in American newspapers on February 7, 1938.
 On December 10, 1939, the strip expanded to a Sunday page as well.
 Writer Bob Karp and artist Al Taliaferro worked together on the strip for more than 30 years.
-The strip ended in May 1995.
+The strip ended on July 8, 1995.

 Starting in 2015, IDW Publishing's Library of American Comics imprint has been reprinting hardcover collections of the Donald Duck strip.
 As of 2019, five volumes of Donald Duck: The Complete Daily Newspaper Comics and two volumes of Donald Duck: The Complete Sunday Comics have been released.